bhvsh/NFSC_MasterServer/NFSC_OnlineMod/README.md

 1. Copy .asi and .ini from bin/Release to the scripts folder in your NFSC installation

+2. Copy and replace the executable from this directory to your NFSC installation directory (if you have avoided using the Lame Patcher)

-2. Configure .ini file to your liking
+3. Configure .ini file to your liking

-   2.1.
+   3.1.
 If you want to connect to a custom server, set EnableOverrides to 1 and set all addresses to the custom server (Plasma, Theater and Messenger)

 ### Debuggers / Testers / Reverse Engineers / Snoopers